-- take effect.
+- South Texas College reserves the right to make changes to policies, regulations, procedures, requirements, deadlines, and tuition and fees at any time and as necessary; once these changes have been made they shall be posted online, whereby they shall take effect.
 Students are encouraged to check online at SouthTexasCollege.edu for the updated versions of all South Texas College Board of Trustees approved policies, procedures, regulations, requirements, deadlines, and tuition and fees. - South Texas College students are also responsible for ensuring that the College has their personal contact information such as current mailing address and phone number up-to-date.
 Students may update it online using their JagNet account. - South Texas College uses e-mail as the primary means for communication and it is the students responsibility to activate the student college email and review the content emailed regularly.
-Students may choose to have the official college emails redirected to another address and are not relieved of the responsibilities of the communication that is sent by the College. - Students may not use administrative, clerical or technical billing errors to absolve any financial responsibilities to pay the correct amount of tuition, fees and other associated financial obligations assessed as a result of registration at the College.
+Students may choose to have the official college emails redirected to another address and are not relieved of the responsibilities of the communication that is sent by the College.

+Students may not use administrative, clerical or technical billing errors to absolve any financial responsibilities to pay the correct amount of tuition, fees and other associated financial obligations assessed as a result of registration at the College.